b3nder2016/roi-cm-test/README.md

 # roi-cm-test

-Trial Task
+## Trial Task

-Unpack test.zip archive.
+Make fork of this project.

 Upload all code to GitHub, keep original code in master branch, make your changes in develop branch.